 Name Default Description SCR_DEBUG 0 Set to 1 or 2 for increasing verbosity levels of debug messages.
-SCR_CHECKPOINT 0 Set to positive number of times SCR_Need_checkpoint should be called before returning 1.
+SCR_CHECKPOI N 0 interval Set to positive number of times SCR_Need_checkpoint should be called before returning 1.
 This provides a simple way to set a periodic checkpoint frequency within an application.
-SCR_CHECKPOINT 0 Set to positive number of seconds to specify minimum time between consecutive checkpoints as guided by SCR_Need_checkpoint.
-SCR_CHECKPOINT 0.0 Set to positive floating-point value to specify maximum percent overhead allowed for checkpointing operations as guided by SCR_Need_checkpoint.
-SCR_CNTL_BASE /dev/shm Specify the default base directory SCR should use to store its runtime control metadata.
+SCR_CHECKPOI N 0 SECONDS Set to positive number of seconds to specify minimum time between con- secutive checkpoints as guided by SCR_Need_checkpoint.
+SCR_CHECKPOI N 0.0 OVERHEAD Set to positive floating-point value to specify maximum per- cent overhead allowed for checkpointing operations as guided by SCR_Need_checkpoint.
+SCR_CNTL_BAS E/dev/shm Specify the default base directory SCR should use to store its runtime con- trol metadata.
 The control directory should be in fast, node-local storage like RAM disk.
-SCR_HALT_EXIT 0 Whether SCR should call exit() when it detects an active halt condition.
+SCR_HALT_EXI TO Whether SCR should call exit() when it detects an active halt con- dition.
 When enabled, SCR can exit the job during SCR_Init and SCR_Complete_output after each successful checkpoint.
 Set to 1 to enable.
-SCR_HALT_SECON 0 Set to a positive integer to instruct SCR to halt the job if the remaining time in the current job allocation is less than the specified number of seconds.
+SCR_HALT_SEC CONDS Set to a positive integer to instruct SCR to halt the job if the remaining time in the current job allocation is less than the specified number of seconds.
 SCR_GROUP NODE Specify name of default failure group.
-SCR_COPY_TYPE XOR Set to one of: SINGLE, PARTNER, XOR, RS, or FILE.
-SCR_CACHE_BASE SCR_CACHE_SIZE Specify the default base directory SCR should use to cache datasets.
-Set to a non-negative integer to specify the maximum number of checkpoints SCR should keep in cache.
+SCR_COPY_TYP Set to one of: SINGLE, PARTNER, XOR, RS, or FILE.
+SCR_CACHE_BA Specify the default base directory SCR should use to cache datasets.
+SCR_CACHE_SI Z i Set to a non-negative integer to specify the maximum number of check- points SCR should keep in cache.
 SCR will delete the oldest checkpoint from cache before saving another in order to keep the total count below this limit.
-SCR_CACHE_BYPA 1 Specify bypass mode.
+SCR_CACHE_BY P A SS Specify bypass mode.
 When enabled, data files are directly read from and written to the parallel file system, bypassing the cache.
 Even in bypass mode, internal SCR metadata corresponding to the dataset is stored in cache.
 Set to 0 to direct SCR to store datasets in cache.
-SCR_CACHE_PURG 0 Whether to delete all datasets from cache during SCR_Init.
+SCR_CACHE_PU JR G E Whether to delete all datasets from cache during SCR_Init.
 Enabling this setting may be useful for test and development while integrating SCR in an application.
-SCR_SET_SIZE 8 Specify the minimum number of processes to include in an redundancy set.
-So long as there are sufficient failure groups, each redundancy set will be at least the minimum size.
-If not, redundancy sets will be as large as possible, but they may be smaller than the minimum size.
-Increasing this value can decrease the amount of storage required to cache the dataset.
-However, a higher value can require more time to rebuild lost files, and it increases the likelihood of encountering a catastrophic failure.
-SCR_SET_FAILUR 2 Specify the number of failures to tolerate in each set while using the RS scheme.
-Increasing this value enables one to tolerate more failures per set, but it increases redundancy storage and encoding costs.

-continues on next page
+Continued on next page